Paulie Calafiore: Career

 Calafiore is a former professional soccer player.
 He "had a brief spell" with the Colorado Rapids.
 Calafiore and his brother played in The Soccer Tournament in 2023.
 He is also a disc jockey, a model, and a personal trainer.

 Calafiore has been cast on multiple television series, including season 18 of Big Brother, season 1 of Ex on the Beach (2018), and multiple iterations of The Challenge: Final Reckoning (2018), War of the Worlds (2019), War of the Worlds 2 (2019), USA (season 2, 2023), and The Challenge 40: Battle of the Eras (2024).
 On season 18 of Big Brother, he placed eighth overall.
 Calafiore suffered two concussions on Battle of the Eras.
 He also made a guest appearance on the second season of Vanderpump Villa.

 Personal life

 Calafiore has lived in North Carolina.
-He and Cara Maria Sorbello began dating in 2018, after meeting on The Challenge.
+He and co-star Cara Maria Sorbello dated on and off from 2018-2026, after meeting on The Challenge.[40]
 He came out as bisexual in 2023.
 He and Sorbello have relocated to Montana.

 Calafiore plays the guitar, has practiced martial arts (particularly Krav Maga), and has trained in bobsledding.
 Queerty has described him as a "fitness pro".
 He creates content on OnlyFans.